BU-Spark/ml-bpl-liberator/README.md

 If running on the SCC, I've found that the best method is to request a Desktop node from interactive apps rather than running directly on a terminal in SCC.
 Due to the way user paths/environment variables are set in the SCC, running pipenv in the terminal may be problematic.

+The TensorFlow version needed to run the pre-trained model is an older one (1.15), but this is handled by the Pipfile.
+Nonetheless, there are some warning messages that may appear during a full run of the pipeline.
+The model is still able to run fully despite these terminal messages.

 ## Data Downloader/Input Format

 Inside of utils, there is a data_downloader.py and a data_organization.py file.
 These are the scripts used on BU's Shared Computing Cluster to download and organize The Liberator dataset for our use.
-While they are tailored to run on the SCC, one can use and edit these if one wanted to download or save part of the dataset (the full dataset is considerably large!).
+While they are tailored to run on the SCC, one can edit and use these to download or save part of the dataset (the full dataset is considerably large!).

+Under the SCC class directory, under /liberator_team/liberator_data/, is the full dataset for The Liberator.
+One can download or copy these folders for custom testing.

 # Detailed Breakdown of Pipeline